lakshannv/krish_training/CCH_Missing-Number/README.md

 # Missing Number finder

-Missing Number finder is an application intended to find the missing number in a given unsorted number series.
+## Write a program to find the missing number of the given **n, n + 1, n + 2 ...** sequence.
+### Rules
+- Input numbers must be sepatated by a delimiter
+- Assume the input number series is unsorted.
+- If there is more than one missing number, it's an invalid series and the user must be informed.

 ### Example